schitresh/computer_science/database_system/9_recoverability_and_processing.md

   - Through this, the database can be recovered to a specific point in time

 ## OLAP (Online Analytical Processing)
-- OLAP systems can analyze database inforrmation of multiple systems at the current time
+- OLAP systems can analyze database information of multiple systems at the current time
 - The primary goal is data analysis and not data processing
 - Online query management system that consists of historical data
-- Any time of data warehouse system is an OLAP system
+- Any type of data warehouse system is an OLAP system
 - Tables are not normalized
 - Relatively slow due to large amount of data
 - Applications